rwxrob/notes/Cycling/Weekly routine and schedule.md

+Here is my *current* weekly schedule.
+It changes during the year somewhat but I'll make a note of it.

 | Day     | Focus                     | Distance   | Intensity | Fueling                      | Notes                                      |
 | ------- | ------------------------- | ---------- | --------- | ---------------------------- | ------------------------------------------ |